Mullineux Signature, Old Vines Swartland White Blend

 Vinification

 The grapes were harvested by hand and left to chill in Mullineux's cold room facility.
 The grapes were then pressed as whole bunches and the juice was allowed to settle overnight.
 Minimal SO2 was added and, as with all their wines, no other additions were made.
 The juice was then racked to barrel for fermentation.
 Fermentation took place with indigenous yeasts and lasted up to ten weeks.
-The wine was left without additional sulphur on its lees until spring, with 11 months spent in third and fifth fill French oak 500L barrels and one new 2000L Foudre.
+The wine was left without additional sulphur on its lees until spring, with 11 months spent in third and fifth fill French oak 500L barrels and two new 2000L foudres.
 During this time the wine finished malolactic fermentation.
 The barrels were racked and blended just before the following vintage and bottled unfiltered.

 Tasting Notes & Technical Details